ahmed-dinar/digital-library/README.md

 - #### Database
     - PostgreSQL 15
-        - Considering the requirements of the digital library, book records with fixed fields (title, summary, author etc), a SQL database likely be a suitable choice.
+        - Considering the requirements of the digital library, book records with fixed fields (title, summary, author etc), a SQL database is likely the most suitable choice.
-        - SQL provide transaction support, and strong consistency with ACID property which is required for book record integrity.
+        - SQL provide transaction support, strong consistency with ACID property which is required for book record integrity.
         - SQL can perform complex Queries which is required to retrieve data from book, author, genre etc entries.